danieluhl/luculent-lollygag/posts/2022/01-13-make-time-tactics-list.md

 ---
-title: 'Make Time Tactics List'
+title: Make Time Tactics List
 date: '2022-01-13'
+updatedDate: '2022-01-22'
 ---

-Based on the excellent book [Make Time](https://maketime.blog/)
+A good quote that sums up my position on the book [Make Time](https://maketime.blog/):

+> "Do not seek to follow in the footsteps of the wise, instead, seek what they sought." - Matsuo Basho

+The book is great and I agree with most of it, but it's too light on the core point - each person needs to self experiment and practice regular deep reflection to really understand what works.

 ## Highlight
 - Give equal thought to what's getting dropped to give time and importance to the top thing